Frequently Asked Questions In Social Security Disability Cases

 The Supplemental Security Income (SSI) program pays benefits to adults and disabled children who have limited income and resources.
 In 2021, the maximum you can receive under the federal government’s SSI program is $794 per month.
 (Click HERE to see the SSI payment amounts from 1975 to 2021.)

 Social Security Disability Insurance (SSDI)

 The Social Security Disability Insurance program (SSDI) pays benefits to you and certain family members if you worked long enough, recently enough and paid Social Security taxes.
-(Your adult child also may qualify for benefits on your earnings record if he or she has a disability that started before age 22.)
+(Your adult child also may qualify for benefits on your earnings record if they have a disability that started before age 22.)

-For example, if you are 45 years of age and became disabled at age 42, then you must have worked at least 5 years between the age of 32 and 42 to be considered "insured".
+For example, if you are 45 years of age and became disabled at age 42, then you must have worked at least five years between the age of 32 and 42 to be considered “insured.”